Rachel-Thu/P2_Banking_Industry/README.md

 ## Repository Contents

 - Cleaned and structured datasets, prepared for analysis and modeling
-- Comprehensive Excel workbook (.xlsx) featuring step-by-step analysis across (KP01 to KP06), including all formulas, calculations, and applied methodologies
+- Comprehensive Excel workbook (.xlsx) containing step-by-step analysis from KP01 to KP06, including applied formulas, calculations, and methods
 - Interactive pivot tables and visualization charts focused on Customer Segmentation insights
 - Key insights derived from the analysis, along with actionable recommendations for strategic decision-making